 The show that inspired this set is Sarah Ruhl’s version of the Greek tragedy Eurydice.
 Ruhl’s retelling recenters on Eurydice who is conflicted between the love her her father and husband.
 Unsure she is truly following Orpheus, she calls out to him and forces him to look back, thus losing her forever until he, too, will return to the underworld and may hope to be with her again.
 It is a harrowing story.

 I was moved by the performance of Victor Acosta’s ability to play Eurydice’s father.
 Though Acosta did not appear old enough to have lived through the tragedy of raising a daughter to adulthood and then losing her, he navigated a deep character with ease.
 I related to him as a father; Acosta so clearly understood the father’s love and goal of making his daughter happy.
-Each actor in the show was keyed and hit the right notes, but Acosta just struck a major chord with my soul.
+Each actor in the show was keyed in and hit the right notes, but Acosta especially struck a major chord with my soul.

 The technical team aced this production as well.
 The lights designed by Colter Lincoln were expressive and effective in setting moods and tone.
 His use of gobos to create texture and color shifts to affect mood was powerful.
 Similarly, the choice to use shadow puppets (designed by Luke Jensen) and simple props (by Kyle Simons and Sarah Brooder) were strong and effective choices.
 Just like each word mattered to the performers, no frivolous details were added to a tight and stunning technical presentation of the story.
 David Knoell’s technical direction was excellent and elevated an already high-caliber show.

 Taking my 8-year old was not planned, and I worried that he would be bored.
 But the opposite happened.
-SLCC’s production of Eurydice engaged him moved me to tears.
-The show excelled at united so many challenging production elements.
-Eurydice stands on the level of any other production in the state, and I would urge readers to see it while you can.
+SLCC’s production of Eurydice engaged him and moved me to tears.
+The show excelled at uniting so many challenging production elements.
+This production of Eurydice stands on the level of any other production in the state, and I would urge readers to see it while you can.
 There are only so many stories that can make you feel so deeply, and this was one that I felt to my core.
 I hope SLCC extends the show’s run so I can see it again.
 Bravo.